ariabuckles/amorphous/README.md

 ### Usage

-`RootAppComponent` is a base component, so you should `extend` from it just like you would `React.Component`.
+`RootAppComponent` is a base component, so you should `extend` from it like you would `React.Component`.

 ```javascript